There’s been a huge effort to discredit the victims of this horrific type of crime.

 See also:

-However, not surprisingly, my edits were reversed.
-I expected that.
-This almost never happens with my Wikipedia edits, but it did also happen within the context of my own stalking, namely when I added information (a documentary and a series of articles from the local newspaper) about the notoriously violent culture of Portsmouth, in Hampshire UK.
-(It is known for that throughout the UK, as well as for its excessive insularity.)
-They previously happily let me add information to the Wikipedia page about Boris Johnson’s wife, by contrast, about ties to Russia and a few other bits and pieces.
+I’ve previously added information to the Wikipedia page about Boris Johnson’s wife about ties to Russia and a few other bits and pieces.
 You’d expect a storm of protest.
 Nope, not a single letter was changed.
 I have edited other politicians’ pages.
 Not a problem.
 I have edited various scientists’ pages.
 Not a problem either.

-This is about misogyny, because in effect, the existing Wikipedia page said and now still suggests that women are crazy.
-No, they are not.
+This is about misogyny, because in effect, that Wikipedia page essentially suggested that women are crazy.

 This is what I had written on Wikipedia: